 Cutting Edge Stencils Shares How One Home Features Four Home Decor Projects

-We’d like to introduce you to Erin, the creative DIYer, design enthusiast, and frugalista all wrapped up into one great blog called Suburban Bitches.
-Erin is a stay-at-home mom who is trying to juggle her three kids and her DIY projects to transform her home on a super-tight budget.
-She calls it the” Cadillac taste on a Pinto budget”.
-Erin has also managed to use THREE of our stencils throughout her home in FOUR rooms!
+We’d like to introduce you to Rita, the creative DIYer behind the blog called Suburbs Mama.
+Rita is a stay-at-home mom who is trying to juggle her three young kids and her DIY projects to transform her home.
+Rita managed to use two of our stencils throughout her home in FOUR rooms!
 Yup, you read that right!

 How many stencil designs do you have painted in your home?
 Leave us a comment below, we’d love to read your thoughts!